MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 -----------------------------
 **Library Upgrades**

-* Upgrade Vaadin to 7.3.7
+* Upgrade Vaadin to 7.3.8
-* Upgrade Spring frameworks to 4.1.3.RELEASE
+* Upgrade Spring frameworks to 4.1.4.RELEASE
 * Upgrade several Vaadin addons

 **Improvements**

+* Revise task group layout
 * Support sub tasks for project task
 * Simplify application configuration (for developers)
+* Using Scala for several back-end components such as scheduler
+* Use SASS to maintain the CSS files more effectively

 Version 4.5.5
 -----------------------------